 In February 2013, the Venezuela government announced that it devalued its Bolivar currency and will eliminate the SITME regulated system.
 The SITME 5.3 Bolivars per U.S. dollar rate was eliminated and the CADIVI rate has been devalued from 4.3 Bolivars to 6.3 Bolivars per U.S. dollar.
 This new CADIVI rate is approximately 16% less favorable than the previously published 5.3 SITME rate.
 We recognized approximately \$15.1 million of net foreign exchange losses within our consolidated statement of income during the first quarter of 2013, as a result of remeasuring our Bolivar denominated monetary assets and liabilities at this new CADIVI rate of 6.3 Bolivars per U.S. dollar.
 The majority of these foreign exchange losses related to the approximately \$16.9 million devaluation of Herbalife Venezuela's Bolivar denominated cash and cash equivalents.
-In March 2013, the Venezuelan government also announced they will introduce an additional complimentary exchange mechanism known as SICAD.
-It is currently unknown whether Herbalife Venezuela will be able to access this new exchange mechanism and the Company is currently assessing and monitoring the restrictions and exchange rates relating to this alternative mechanism.
+In March 2013, the Venezuela will be able to access this new exchange mechanism and the Company is currently assessing and monitoring the restrictions and exchange rates relating to this alternative mechanism.

-During the six months ended June 30, 2013, we also recognized \$0.7 million of foreign exchange losses as a result of exchanging Bolivars for U.S. dollars using alternative legal exchange mechanisms that were approximately 75% less favorable than the new CADIVI rate.
-During the six months ended June 30, 2013, we exchanged 5.6 million Bolivars for \$0.2 million U.S. dollars using these alternative legal exchange mechanisms.
-We did not exchange Bolivars for U.S. dollars using these alternative legal exchange mechanisms during the three months ended June 30, 2013.
-As of June 30, 2013, Herbalife Venezuela's net monetary assets and liabilities denominated in Bolivars were approximately \$112.7 million, and included approximately \$124.6 million in Bolivar denominated cash and cash equivalents.
+During the nine months ended September 30, 2013, we also recognized \$0.7 million of foreign exchange losses as a result of exchanging Bolivars for U.S. dollars using alternative legal exchange mechanisms that were approximately 75% less favorable than the new CADIVI rate.
+During the nine months ended September 30, 2013, we exchanged 5.6 million Bolivars for \$0.2 million U.S. dollars using these alternative legal exchange mechanisms.
+We did not exchange Bolivars for U.S. dollars using these alternative legal exchange mechanisms.
+We did not exchange Bolivars for U.S. dollars using these alternative legal exchange mechanisms during the three months ended June 30, 2013 or the three months ended September 30, 2013.
+As of September 30, 2013, Herbalife Venezuela's net monetary assets and liabilities denominated in Bolivars were approximately \$146.7 million, and included approximately \$150.1 million in Bolivar denominated cash and cash equivalents.
 The majority of these Bolivar denominated assets and liabilities were remeasured at the CADIVI rate.
-We remeasure our Bolivars at the official published CADIVI rate given the limited availability of alternative exchange mechanisms and the uncertainty in the effective exchange rate for alternative eachange mechanisms.
+We remeasure our Bolivars at the official published CADIVI rate given the limited availability of alternative exchange mechanisms and the uncertainty in the effective exchange rate for alternative exchange mechanisms.
 These remeasured amounts, including cash and cash equivalents, being reported on our condensed consolidated balance sheet using the published CADIVI rate may not accurately represent the amount of U.S. dollars that we could ultimately realize.
-While we continue to monitor the exchange mechanisms and restrictions under CADIVI, and assess and monitor the current economic and political environment in Venezuela, there is no assurance that we will be able to exchange Bolivars into U.S. dollars on a timely basis.
+While we continue to monitor the exchange Bolivars into U.S. dollars on a timely basis.